Let’s face it…

 6. Keep your feet dry.
 When your feet sweat, the moisture can increase the risk of wart development.
 Apply foot powder or wear socks that absorb moisture if your feet sweat heavily, as warts are more difficult to control in a moist and warm environment.
 Change your socks daily to avoid damp feet, and allow your shoes to dry thoroughly between each wearing.

-7. Wear footwear in public areas with moist walking surfaces frequented by many individuals, such as public showers and swimming pools area, especially if you have open cuts or blisters on your feet, to avoid exposure to (plantar) wart-causing virus that potentially spread by contact with an infected surface, according to ACFAOM (The American College of Foot & Ankle Orthopedics & Medicine).
+7. Wear footwear in public areas with moist walking surfaces frequented by many individuals, such as public showers and swimming pools area, especially if you have open cuts or blisters on your feet, to avoid exposure to (plantar) wart-causing virus that potentially spread by contact with an infected surface, according to the American College of Foot & Ankle Orthopedics & Medicine (ACFAOM).
+An observational study of 146 adolescents show the prevalence of warts on the feet was 27% in those who used a communal shower room.
 This is because such warm and moist environments are the preferred habitats for human papillomavirus.

 8. Avoid irritating the soles of your feet, as warts grow more easily if your skin has been injured or broken in some way.
 For instance, wearing narrow high heel shoes that are too tight could cause the side or toes of foot to become irritated from friction created by constant rubbing against the shoe.